uwinkler/restate/README.md

 Glue code is code that "glues" your store to other parts of the application, for example to your server, database, ...

-Glue code can receive message from the React components, actions or other glue-code.
+Glue code can receive messages from the React components, actions or other glue-code.

 #### Read